Emotional Intimacy in a Relationship: What It Is and How to Build It

 In other words, don’t take each other for granted!
 Two little words—“thank you”—can go a long way.

-And here’s where we come in: it’s time to talk!
 Having meaningful conversation is essential for emotional intimacy.
 The famous 36 Questions to Fall in Love study built emotional intimacy—and even romantic sparks!— between two complete strangers simply by having them answer a series of increasing personal questions.

 Why did it work?